trackagoat logotrackagoat/Docs

 Fixed a class of bugs affecting TikTok photo (carousel) posts.
 A regression had caused photo posts discovered since early June to be stored as regular videos, which put them on the wrong (too-frequent) scrape schedule and mislabeled them throughout the app.
 411 affected posts were corrected, and the underlying causes were fixed: photo posts are now reliably classified, always get a valid /photo/ link, are no longer dropped during fallback discovery, and can't record a corrupted zero-view reading from a partial page load.
 Photo posts now also scrape on their intended (cost-efficient) cadence.

-2026-06-10: Complete post capture — no more permanently-missed videos
+2026-06-10: Complete post capture, no more permanently-missed videos

 Discovery now guarantees every reachable post is eventually captured, closing a class of permanent gaps.

 Previously, routine discovery stopped scanning a creator's history as soon as it reached a video it already knew about.
-That meant if a post was ever missed — during a posting burst, a TikTok block, or before a creator's tracking start date was backdated — it became a permanent hole that no amount of waiting would fill.
+That meant if a post was ever missed: during a posting burst, a TikTok block, or before a creator's tracking start date was backdated.
+It became a permanent hole that no amount of waiting would fill.

 Now a cost-bounded reconcile runs continuously in the background: each creator periodically gets a deep, full-history re-scan that fills any gap it finds, prioritizing creators whose captured post count is furthest below their TikTok profile count.
 The existing backlog of missed posts drains automatically over the first cycle.
-This adds only a small, capped amount of scraping work — each creator is deep-reconciled at most once per ~30 days, and creators with detected gaps jump the queue.
+This adds only a small, capped amount of scraping work: each creator is deep-reconciled at most once per ~30 days, and creators with detected gaps jump the queue.

 2026-06-10: Platform-wide reliability and data-accuracy audit